Frequently asked questions

 Are verrucas contagious?

-Yes, verrucae are contagious and can easily be spread in areas where people often have bare feet, such as at public swimming pools.
+Yes, verrucae are contagious and can easily spread in areas where people often have bare feet, such as public swimming pools.

 Do verrucas go away by themselves?

 Verrucas are harmless and will go away on their own eventually, but the process can take months or even years for some people.

 Here at sk:n we have a range of treatments designed to help you get the skin you want.